xcelt/smart-home/README.md

 ![hashidfern](./images/hashidfern.png)

-We then used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised (XXXX, XXXX).
+We then used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised (DCode, 2023).

 Results did not return either RSA or Fernet suggestions: